-Cut through the reinforcing.
-Possibly compromising the structure.
+- 1. Cut through the reinforcing.
+Possibly compromising the structure. - 2.
 Fill any ducts with concrete.
-Not guaranteed to be successful.

-3. Introduce a secondary foundation which can be anchored to the bridge and is able to receive the VRS post at its prescribed location.

-In many instances the only acceptable option will be the 3rd solution.
+Not guaranteed to be successful. - 3.
+Introduce a secondary foundation which can be anchored to the bridge and is able to receive the VRS post at its prescribed location. - In many instances the only acceptable option will be the 3rd solution.

 This involves fixing a steel plate to the structure (See drawing MR-GA-026) anchored by 4 number M20 A4-80 internally threaded stainless steel anchorages resin bonded.
 The position of these anchorages can be adjusted to avoid damage to reinforcement and or ducts.
 The plate should be positioned so that the VRS post which is fixed to the 4 threaded M20 holes is in the correct position.
 Once this is done any of the multiple anchorage holes can be used to secure the plate foundation to the structure.
 In this way damage to the structure is avoided.

-The adequacy of the foundation plate should be confirmed by performing a pull-out test equal to that applicable to the system which will be installed and also, a push test on the surface mounted post equal to the load required for the system which the plate is acting as a foundation for.
+The adequacy of the foundation plate should be confirmed by performing a pull-out test equal to that applicable to the system which will be installed (refer to loading table on page 20) and also, a push test on the surface mounted post equal to the load required for the system which the plate is acting as a foundation for (refer to Pressure loading chart on page 37).